-- Describe the symptoms, results, and risk factors of major depressive disorder
+- Describe the symptoms and risk factors of major depressive disorder

-Jacob cries all day and feeling that he is worthless and his life is hopeless, he cannot get out of bed.
+Jacob cries all day and, feeling that he is worthless and his life is hopeless, he cannot get out of bed.
 Ava stays up all night, talks very rapidly, and went on a shopping spree in which she spent $3,000 on furniture, although she cannot afford it.
-Maria recently had a baby, and she feels overwhelmed, teary, anxious, and panicked, and believes she is a terrible mother—practically every day since the baby was born.
+Maria recently had a baby and she feels overwhelmed, teary, anxious, and panicked, and believes she is a terrible mother for practically every day since the baby was born.
 All these individuals demonstrate symptoms of a potential mood disorder.

 Bipolar and related disorders are a group of disorders in which mania is the defining feature.
 Mania is a state of extreme elation and agitation.
 When people experience mania, they may become extremely talkative, behave recklessly, or attempt to take on many tasks simultaneously.
 The most recognized of these disorders is bipolar disorder.

-To receive a diagnosis of major depressive disorder, one must experience a total of five symptoms for at least a two-week period; these symptoms must cause significant distress or impair normal functioning, and they must not be caused by substances or a medical condition.
-At least one of the two symptoms mentioned above must be present, plus any combination of the following symptoms (APA, 2013):
+To receive a diagnosis of major depressive disorder, one must experience at least a total of five symptoms of the following symptoms for at least a two-week period (in addition to having a depressed mood and a loss of interest in activities); these symptoms must cause significant distress or impair normal functioning, they must be a change from previous functioning, and they must not be caused by substances or a medical condition.
+These symptoms include:

 - significant weight loss (when not dieting) or weight gain and/or significant decrease or increase in appetite;